BioAnalyticResource/ePlant_Plant_eFP/README.md

 ## Getting Started

-To use the ePlant Plant eFP, you will be required to either call the [tissueExpressionBAR.js](tissueExpressionBAR.js) from our hosted location (https://raw.githubusercontent.com/BioAnalyticResource/ePlant_Plant_eFP/master/tissueExpressionBAR.min.js) or download the files locally (including the tissueExpressionBAR.js, compendiums and data) which can be done using the following:
+To use the ePlant Plant eFP, you will be required to either call the [tissueExpressionBAR.js](tissueExpressionBAR.js) from our hosted location (<https://raw.githubusercontent.com/BioAnalyticResource/ePlant_Plant_eFP/master/tissueExpressionBAR.min.js>) or download the files locally (including the tissueExpressionBAR.js, compendiums and data) which can be done using the following:

 `git clone https://github.com/BioAnalyticResource/ePlant_Plant_eFP.git`

 Just an important note, the ePlant Plant eFP tissue expression API requires an online connection to run and display data correctly.

+You can also view the ePlant Plant eFP widget in action at <https://bar.utoronto.ca/~asullivan/ePlant_Plant_eFP/> (or [index.html](index.html)).

 ## How to use